dhiraj-taye/HealthHuddle/README.md

    - Users can submit complaints with the following fields:
      - Complaint Title (Text input)
      - Description (Text area)
-     - Category (Dropdown selection with options like "Product", "Service", "Support")
+     - Category (Dropdown selection with options like "Product", "Service", and "Support")
      - Priority (Radio buttons with options: "Low", "Medium", "High")
      - Submit Button to submit complaints.